sttot/SFML_Server/README.md

 # Additional Libraries
 Included in both are the SFML 2.4 Libraries compatible with Visual Studio 2013 (32-Bit).
 These libraries are needed in order for execution to occur.

-# Warning
+# Executable
-The program is known to be temperamental with working in release format and as such, a debug mode for this program is recommended for testing of the programs and their compatibility with one another

-Connecting to the server through the
+The executable file can be found within the Release folder of each side of the server implementation.
+Do not remove the executable from this folder as all files are necessary for the .exe to function correctly.